 On one hand, great.
-Congratulations.

 On the other… not so fast.
 While this guy has indeed moved his wealth and life outside North America… He hasn’t diversified his life or his finances.
 He’s simply moved them both from his home country to Panama.

 Now, instead of being completely at the mercy of the goings-on in the United States—from its economy and currency to its political situation—he’s in the same vulnerable position in Panama.

 He told me that he had sold all of his U.S. real estate, which had been a sizable portfolio, and bought a bunch of properties in Nicaragua.